 Student Refund Policy

 We will begin issuing refunds for a credit balance resulting from overpayment starting only after the third week of classes.
 It is therefore in your best interest to pay only the exact amount due on your account.
-In addition, we will only be able to process your refund if the credit balance is the result of actual (not anticipated) funds, and all checks have had 10 days to clear (foreign checks may require additional time).
+In addition, we will only be able to process your refund if the credit balance is the result of actual (not anticipated) funds and all checks have had 10 days to clear.
 After the third week of classes, we will issue refunds one day per week for those students who have become eligible.
 You may confirm whether you qualify for a refund check by visiting my.berklee.edu and clicking “View My Statement” under the “Financial Information” section.

 Depending on the circumstances of your overpayment, you should be aware of the following details affecting your refund: